-For implementing the "queries side", you can choose between many approaches, from your full-blown ORM like EF Core, AutoMapper projections, stored procedures, views, materialized views or a Micro ORM.
+For implementing the "queries side", you can choose between many approaches, from your full-blown ORM like EF Core, AutoMapper projections, stored procedures, views, materialized views or a micro ORM.

-In this guide and in eShopOnContainers (Ordering microservice) we chose to implement straight queries using a Micro ORM like Dapper.
+In this guide and in eShopOnContainers (specifically the ordering microservice) we chose to implement straight queries using a micro ORM like Dapper.
 This lets you implement any query based on SQL statements to get the best performance, thanks to a light framework with very little overhead.